-While HIPAA acquires all of the attention in the healthcare company, it is essential to know what is particularly assigned by HITECH – noting down that HITECH demands safeguarding of PHI (protected health information) and digitizing & sharing it with doctors as well as patients too.
-Also, enterprises have to know the method HITECH changes and amplifies the requirements of HIPAA.
-The method comes up with the file encryption technology and email compliance approaches, which can identify both requirements’ sets.
-In today’s blog, we are going to learn about HITECH compliance & its additional measures to digitize medical information & use to enhance healthcare quality.
+While HIPAA acquires all of the attention in the healthcare company, it is essential to know what is particularly assigned by HITECH – noting down that HITECH compliance demands to safeguard PHI (Protected Health Information) and digitizing & sharing it with doctors as well as patients too.
+Also, enterprises have to know the method HITECH changes and amplify the requirements of HIPAA.
+The method comes up with the file encryption technology and emails compliance approaches, which can identify both requirements’ sets.
+In today’s blog, we are going to learn about the HITECH compliance checklist & its additional measures to digitize medical information & use it to enhance healthcare quality.

-The Healthcare Information Technology for Economic and Clinical Health Act is a 2009 law, which was originated to motivate enterprises for promoting the adoption and meaningful use of EHR (Electronic Health Records).
-HITECH enforces additional measures to digitize medical information and use to enhance healthcare quality.
+The Healthcare Information Technology for Economic and Clinical Health Act is a 2009 law that originated to motivate enterprises to promote the adoption and meaningful use of EHR (Electronic Health Records).
+HITECH enforces additional measures to digitize medical information and use it to enhance healthcare quality.
 Also, it tries to avoid penalties that occur due to the failure in collecting sufficient use of EHR.

-The major purpose of HITECH compliance is to encourage the use of interoperable and secure EHR throughout the United States.
-To do that, it comprises of three phases and they are mentioned below:
+The major purpose of the HITECH Act is to encourage the use of interoperable and secure EHR throughout the United States.
+To do that, it comprises three phases and they are mentioned below:

 E-security is the initial objective of HITECH compliance stage 2.
 Security updates, encryption, and security risk analysis are all particularly made for protecting PHI.

 CloudCodes provides a simple platform to manage and secure email services and deal with file encryption.
-Unlike portals, it does not demand for a complicated installation and learning procedure, or new sign in IDs to remember.
+Unlike portals, it does not demand a complicated installation and learning procedure, or new sign-in IDs to remember.
 The solution also provides security services for healthcare industries to protect emails and documents in a push manner.
-Since everyone in today’s date use email for their purpose therefore, they have to get higher adoption, lower challenge of exposures, and a better adherence to the standards of HITECH compliance.
+Since everyone in today’s date uses email for their purpose, they have to get higher adoption, the lower challenge of exposures, and better adherence to the standards of HITECH act compliance.